Visit the friendly towns of Lacombe, Blackfalds, and Bentley this winter for outdoor fun and fantastic dining and shopping.

 In winter, the Blackfalds Christmas Light Display at Tayles Water Spray Park is a must see.
-Lights change color in time to the music, and archways, the gazebo, and tunnel beg you to take a selfie.
+Lights change color in time to the music, and the gazebo, archways, and tunnel are perfect for selfies.
 There are no admission or parking fees, and no crowds!

 At Okinawa Sushi, we fill up on fresh sushi, rolls, and appetizers.
 This family-run restaurant has custom rolls, like the Amazing Grace Roll filled with deep fried salmon and cucumber and topped with avocado and tempura flakes; and izakaya (Japanese bar) favorites such as takoyaki (a battered and fried octopus dish) and tempura.

 After a day of exploring, relax in the hot tub at Microtel Inn & Suites by Wyndham – Blackfalds.
 The hotel is conveniently located in the shopping district, a short drive from the Christmas lights display, Centennial Park, and Mary & Cliff Soper Natural Area.
-They have free breakfast too!
+Free breakfast is included!

 In the morning, we head to Mary & Cliff Soper Natural Area for a walk in the woods.
 The land was donated by Cliff Soper, a former Lacombe County Councilor, and Mary Soper in 2017, so everyone could enjoy it.
 Allow about an hour to explore the forested trails, and find the little cabin and Mary & Cliff Soper Natural Park geocache.
 If you’re quiet, you might see deer too (we saw lots of tracks).
 Download a map of the park here.

 Got skates?
 There’s outdoor skating at Centennial Park, Riser Pond, or the Multi-Plex Arena.
 Check the Town of Blackfalds – Outdoor Skating page for hours.
-As of mid December 2021, Centennial Park’s outdoor rink is open.
+Outdoor rinks typically open in mid December, weather permitting.